 After World War II, the British paved the way for commercial jets with the de Havilland Comet.
 Tragically, structural problems that led to catastrophic accidents grounded the Comet — and enthusiasm for the commercial jet.

-Boeing Company President William Allen and his management are said to have “ bet the company” on a vision that the future of commercial aviation was jets.
-In 1952, the Boeing board gave the go-ahead to commit 16 million dollars of the company’s own money to building the pioneering 367-80, nicknamed the “Dash 80.”
+Boeing Company President William Allen and his management are said to have "bet the company” on a vision that the future of commercial aviation was jets.
+In 1952, the Boeing board gave the go-ahead to commit $16 million of the company’s own money to building the pioneering 367-80, nicknamed the “Dash 80.”
 That then-huge amount represented nearly all the profit the company had made since the end of the World War II.

 They set out to counter public nervousness.
 The Boeing strategy was to use the Dash 80 prototype for press and customer flights and an advertising campaign that was directed at the public, stressing the comfort and safety of jet air travel.

 The campaign also included a film shown to airline customers titled “Operation Guillotine.”
 The film of a Boeing test showed a conventional, fully pressurized airplane fuselage being pierced by two metal blades, resulting in a catastrophic failure and disintegration of the structure.
 Next, the 707 fuselage was put to the same test; this time, five blades pierced the pressurized fuselage, resulting in wisps of air escaping from the punctures — but no cracks and no structural failure.